MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 ### Dynamic security

-Dynamic security provides a way to define row level security based on the user name of the user currently logged on or the CustomData property returned from a connection string.
+Dynamic security provides a way to define row-level security based on the user name of the user currently logged on or the CustomData property returned from a connection string.
 In order to implement dynamic security, you must include in your model a table with login (Windows user name) values for users as well as a field that can be used to define a particular permission; for example, a dimEmployees table with a login ID (domain\username) as well as a department value for each employee.

 To implement dynamic security, you can use the following functions as part of a DAX formula to return the user name of the user currently logged on, or the CustomData property in a connection string: